ixbaseANT/gor-rusty/README.md

-# Kaspa on Rust
+# GOR on Rust

-This repository contains the implementation of the Kaspa full-node and related libraries in the Rust programming language.
-This is an Alpha version at the initial testing phase, however the node is expected to be fully functional and capable as a drop-in replacement for the Kaspa golang node.
+This repository contains the implementation of the GOR full-node and related libraries in the Rust programming language.

 ## Getting started